 Get a Jar (freshly sterilized)

 Now sprinkle in some freshly ground aromatics like lavender, coffee, cacao beans, cardamom, fennel seeds, anise, and/or cinnamon.
+This is your opportunity to get creative with flavors and energetic pairings!

 Here’s one of my favorite blends that lots of people enjoyed: